dotnet/TorchSharpExamples/README.md

 SequenceToSequence uses the [WikiText2](https://s3.amazonaws.com/research.metamind.io/wikitext/wikitext-2-v1.zip) dataset.
 It's kept in a regular .zip file.

 TextClassification uses the [AG_NEWS](https://github.com/mhjabreel/CharCnn_Keras/tree/master/data/ag_news_csv) dataset, a CSV file.

+# Tutorials

+We have started work on tutorials, but they are not ready yet.
+They will mostly be based on .NET Interactive notebooks.
+If you haven't tried that environment yet, it's worth playing around with it inside VS Code.

 # Contributing